echoma/zkui/README.md

 #features not supported yet
 * ACL is not supported yet, zkui can only use "world" currentlly.

+# requirement

-#cross OS problem
+### cross OS problem
 * I only test and use zkui on my Ubuntu 14.04 X64 PC.
-* On MS Windows, multibyte charactors are messy.
-I an new to Python3 and need help to solve this.
+* On MS Windows, multi-bytes charactors are messy.
+I am new to Python3 and need help to solve this.
 * On MS Windows, the official Kazoo release is buggy, you have to use my modified version.
 I will upload this on github soon.

-# requirement

-* Python3.x
+### Python3.x

-* * The latest version is 3.4.2 as Ｉwrite this.
+* The latest version is 3.4.2 as Ｉwrite this.
 This is also the recommended version. [download here](http://http://python.org/)

-* * PyQt5 package.
+* PyQt5 package.

         We use PyQt5 to draw the native window and use its QWebkit to render all the gui component inside the window.

         Install this package with this command:  **python3 -m pip install pyqt5**

-* * Kazoo package.
+* Kazoo package.

         Kazoo is a pure Python3 implemented ZooKeeper client.

         Install this package with this command: **python3 -m pip install kazoo**

 # run zkui